ryuryu-ymj/mannot/src/annot.typ

   /// Properties for the annotation paragraph.
   /// -> dictionary
   annot-par-props: (leading: .4em),
-  /// How much to expand the marked content's boundary.
+  /// How much to pad the marked content.
   /// This can be specified as a single `length` value, which applies to all sides,
   /// or as a `dictionary` of `length` with keys `left`, `right`, `top`, `bottom`, `x`, `y`, or `rest`.
   /// -> none | length | dictionary
-  anchor-outset: 0pt,
+  anchor-inset: 0pt,
 ) = {
   pos = _coerce-pos(pos)